 Pay to cash is a way to write a check without including the recipient's name.
 A check that says "pay to cash" can be cashed or deposited by anybody.
 These checks can be convenient, but they are also risky.
-This page covers the basics of writing and depositing checks payable to the order of cash.
+Find out how these checks work, how to write one, and how to deposit one.

 What is Pay to Cash?